peterldowns/pgtestdb/README.md

 how many tests or packages are being tested in parallel.

-Once it creates your brand new fresh test database, pgtestdb will `t.Log()` the connection string so that iff your test fails you can connect to the database and figure out what happened.
+Once it creates your brand new fresh test database, pgtestdb will `t.Log()` the connection string to the database instance.

+If your test fails, the logs will show that connection string, and you can connect to it with any of your usual tools (`psql`) to help you debug by looking at the data left there at the end of the test.

+If your test passes, a hook registered with `t.Cleanup()` will remove the database instance that was used by the test.

 ### `pgtestdb.Custom`